Our Horses

 Sundance is a 14 year old red roan who was rescued by Epona’s Path when he was less than a year old.
 He was found on an empty lot in LaBelle, FL, among a herd of mustangs who had been left to starve after their owner passed away.
 He was rescued by “horse angels” in Palm Beach County and placed with us as his forever home.
 We’re not sure what breed Sundance is (probably half mustang), but after coming to Epona’s Path as a skinny, weak foal, we started the process of refeeding him, and he was nourished back to full health.
 He has even participated in shows since making a full recovery!

-Selene is a true wild horse; she was part of the herd of mustangs that Sundance came from.
+Selene was a true wild horse; she was part of the herd of mustangs that Sundance came from.
 Selene was the last horse remaining in the herd that was left to starve in LaBelle, FL, and after another rescuer said she was too aggressive to get her on a trailer, some very patient volunteers and friends of the Reiks managed to get her on their trailer to bring her to the Reiks’ property.
 She continued to act aggressively toward anyone that approached her outside of her stall, and after several months of refeeding and recovering her health, we noticed that her belly started looking swollen.
 After a visit from the vet, we confirmed that Selene was pregnant!
 A few months later, Selene gave birth in our barn to Shaman, a beautiful pale palomino foal.
-Selene is in her 30s now, and you can still find her and Shaman greeting and grooming each other over the fence each morning.
+Selene lived to her 30s before crossing the Rainbow Bridge in 2023.
+She spent her final days resting with her best friend, Macha, and grooming Shaman over the fence.

 Shaman is a 13 year old pale palomino and the only horse born in our barn!
 He came to Epona’s Path as a surprise: inside the belly of Selene, a mustang who’d been used by an experimental breeder in Central Florida and had eventually wound up abandoned in LaBelle, FL.
 Shaman still greets his mama each morning before running off with his best buddies Sundance and Bombero!